cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

     // if packet commitments are not empty then abort the transaction abortTransactionUnless(pendingInflightPackets(portIdentifier, channelIdentifier))

-    // current channel is in TRYUPGRADE
+    // currentChannel must be in TRYUPGRADE or ACKUPGRADE and have completed flushing currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
-    currentChannel = provableStore.get(channelPath(portIdentifier, channelIdentifier))
+    abortTransactionUnless(currentChannel.state == TRYUPGRADE || currentChannel.state == ACKUPGRADE)
-    abortTransactionUnless(channel.state == TRYUPGRADE)
+    abortTransactionUnless(currentChannel.flushStatus == FLUSHCOMPLETE)

     connection = getConnection(currentChannel.connectionIdentifier)
     counterpartyHops = getCounterpartyHops(connection)

-    // counterparty must be in OPEN or BLOCKUPGRADE state if counterpartyChannelState == OPEN {
+    // counterparty must be in OPEN, TRYUPGRADE, ACKUPGRADE state if counterpartyChannelState == OPEN {
         // get upgrade since counterparty should have upgraded to these parameters upgrade = provableStore.get(channelUpgradePath(portIdentifier, channelIdentifier))